 Even if you’re only a first year student, or you don’t think you want to work for any of the companies that are coming, they are still extremely beneficial.
 You can investigate career fields and positions for your major; meet representatives from companies for whom you are interested in working; get more information about specific companies; gain an opportunity for an interview with a company; get job and career advice from experts in the field and develop your network of contacts.

 There are several things you can do to make the most out of your career fair experience.
 What follows is a series of strategies to use before, during, and after the career fair.
-Through Job Zone you can access all information about our scheduled career fairs.
+Through Handshake you can access all information about our scheduled career fairs.

 Searching Companies and Job Descriptions

 Smart Phone Users – download our free app from the App Store or Google Play called Career Fair+.
 Here you can find the list of all participating companies, announcements, map, and more!

 To find the list of participating career fair companies and links to their profile and web site, login to Handshake from the student/alumni page of our site.
 Click on 'Events' on the top toolbar/select the fair/and from that list of companies you can find links to the employer profile, positions posted, and more.
 Use the detailed search to narrow down companies looking for your major and co-op or full-time openings.
 TIP: use the cluster of majors to get the best results instead of narrowing to just you major in that grouping.

 The official Career Fair app for our University-wide Career Fairs is Career Fair Plus.
 Find it at the App Store or Google Play, choose the one for RIT.
 It’s that simple!
 This allows you to have all of your Career Fair needs in one place before and during the fair.

 Check out RIT student, Peter Ryan's article Handling the Career Fair Like a Pro that includes tips for acing a career fair.

 To prepare you for major career fairs, we schedule workshops around related topics to get you ready.
 Check out our full schedule of programming on a wide range of job search topics.